Commonwealth Steel Company: Company promotion of citizenship

-The company was supportive of Americanization (helping foreigners adapt to the American way of life) efforts at Lincoln Place, providing free English-language classes to foreign-speaking immigrants, and was strongly in favor of Prohibition.
-An article in the December 1915 issue of The Commonwealther was titled "A saloon is sometimes called a bar - and so it is!"
+The company was supportive of Americanization (helping foreigners adapt to the American way of life) efforts among the large immigrant population at Lincoln Place, providing free English-language classes to non-English speakers, and was strongly in favor of Prohibition.
+An article in the December 1915 issue of The Commonwealther was titled: "A saloon is sometimes called a bar - and so it is!"
 The company also encouraged fellowship and the Golden Rule through the Fellowship Club.

-The company established the Commonwealth School in 1906 to serve the educational needs of "Commonwealthers."
-Apprentices would be given up to four hours a week, on company time, to study mathematics, mechanical drawing, and blue print reading.
+The company established the Commonwealth School in 1906 to serve the educational needs of "Commonwealthers".
+Apprentices would be given up to four hours a week, on company time, to study mathematics, mechanical drawing and blue print reading.

-The company's school program expanded with the addition of a high school program in December 1923.
-Conducted in cooperation with the local high school, Community High School, authorities of Granite City, Illinois and State educational authorities, the graduates of Commonwealth School's High School program received diplomas with the regular graduates of Community High School.
-By the end of 1927, the Commonwealth School was offering the following programs with almost 200 employees enrolled:

-Apprentice School, Night School Drawing, Eighth Grade School, High School, University Extension Courses, Special Engineering Class, Trade Knowledge Courses, Scholarships, and School Dinners.
+The company's educational offering expanded with the addition of a high school program in December 1923.
+Conducted in cooperation with the local high school, Community High School, and authorities of Granite City, Illinois and State educational authorities, the graduates of Commonwealth School's high school program received diplomas along with the regular graduates of Community High School.
+By the end of 1927, the Commonwealth School was offering the following programs with almost 200 employees enrolled: Apprentice School, Night School Drawing, Eighth Grade School, High School, University Extension Courses, Special Engineering Class, Trade Knowledge Courses, Scholarships, and School Dinners.

 Employees shared in the company's profits.
 Meetings of the company's profit-sharing plan, known as the Commonwealth Plan, would start with the reciting of the Lord's Prayer and, in at least one meeting, the singing of "America".
 The Platform of the "Commonwealth Plan", read in part: "Fellowship is the Golden Rule in action, the motive power of human engineering, the life-blood of service, insuring equal opportunity for all.
 The Commonwealth Plan recognizes all problems as mutual, wherein and whereby absolute confidence exists in the honesty of purpose and truth of character of each other; thus blending brotherly love in all activities and enabling each to develop his several talents."

 Innovation and growth

 Commonwealth set the standard for innovation.
-In 1908, the company cast the first one-piece rectangular tender frame and overcame problems producing castings of up to 80 ft long after developing special machining equipment.
+In 1908, the company cast the first one-piece rectangular tender frame and, after developing special machining equipment, overcame problems of producing castings of up to 80 ft long.

 During World War I, the company produced cast steel frames for gun tractors and locomotive castings.
-The company grew and by 1913 the company’s payroll exceeded $110,000 ($2,420,000 in 2010 dollars) for each pay period.
+The growth of the company meant that, by 1913, its payroll exceeded $110,000 ($3.25 million in 2022 dollars) for each pay period.

+The company's success in supplying large castings and other parts to the rail industry necessitated more capacity.
+Originally covering 16 acre, the plant grew to 47 acre in 1915 to about 77 acre, with almost 18 acre under roof, by 1924.